SQream/sqream_docs/third_party_tools/client_drivers/nodejs/index.rst

 Install from an offline package
 -------------------------------------

-The Node driver is provided as a tarball for download from the `SQream Drivers page <http://sqream.com/product/client-drivers>`_ .
+The Node driver is provided as a tarball for download from `Client Drivers for v2020.3.2 <https://docs.sqream.com/en/v2020.3.2/third_party_tools/client_drivers/index.html#>`_ .

 After downloading the tarball, use ``npm`` to install the offline package.